puppetlabs/puppetlabs-apache/README.md

 ============================

-Apache is widely-used web server and this module will allow to configure various modules and setup virtual hosts with minimal effort
+Apache is widely-used web server and this module will allow to configure various modules and setup virtual hosts with minimal effort.

 Basic usage
 -----------